mayura26/plan-my-day/DEVELOPMENT_TRACKER.md

 - [ ] Ungrouped is bottom on list
 - [ ] Click on grid, create task in spot. quick tasks
 - [ ] Allow hiding of groups bar on left in desktop view
+- [ ] Handle logical task flow, of tasks being blocked by other tasks
+- [ ] Default for task

 ---